RouninMedia/css-space-toggle-hack/README.md

 ________

-On that basis I'd be really keen to see an example of the **CSS Space Toggle Hack** which enables an effect which would be harder / impossible to write using conventional CSS.
+On that basis I'd be really keen to see an example of the **CSS Space Toggle Hack** which enables an effect which would be harder to understand / much more verbose / impossible to write using conventional CSS.